Apply now and get support for Hennepin County recovery grants

-To help mitigate these impacts, the Hennepin County Housing and Redevelopment Authority (HCHRA) is making approximately $2 million available under the Hennepin County Small Business Recovery Fund.
-These funds are designed to help businesses impacted by the surge overcome short-term financial hurdles, enabling them to remain in business in their communities and to prevent widespread blight in Hennepin County.
+The Hennepin County Housing and Redevelopment Authority (HCHRA) is making approximately $2 million available in the form of grants to help businesses impacted by the recent federal immigration enforcement surge overcome short-term financial hurdles, enabling them to remain in business in their communities and to prevent widespread blight in Hennepin County.

 The HCHRA has engaged NextStage, a nonprofit community-based lender that provides business advising and small business financing, to provide grant administration services.